On this page:

 As the primary Skills Development Fund training provider, the college partners gain an enhanced ability to respond to the evolving needs of industry.
 Businesses gain a more highly trained workforce, workers upgrade their skills, and the economy of Texas strengthens as a whole.

-The Texas Workforce Commission administers funding for the program which involves collaborations among businesses, public community and technical colleges who serve as grantee training providers, the Workforce Development Boards and local economic development partners.
+The Texas Workforce Commission administers funding for the program which involves collaborations amount businesses, public community and technical colleges who serve as grantee training providers, the Workforce Development Boards and local economic development partners.
 For Fiscal Years 2014-2015, the Texas Workforce Commission provides access to $48 million in training dollars to support high-quality customized training projects statewide.
-During fiscal year 2013, TWC:
+During fiscal year 2016, TWC: